Robin-Haupt-1/Portfolio/Portfolio english new.md

 # Portfolio

-## Visualizing hierarchical relationships between notes in the knowledge management application Obsidian.md
+## Visualizing hierarchical relationships between notes in the knowledge management tool Obsidian.md

-The problem: Obsidian is built around the concept that notes should'nt be sorted into folders but primarily linked among each other to establish order and context.
-This allows for more flexibility than a predefined, strictly hierarchical scaffolding, but it makes it harder to keep an overview of large collections of notes since all you can ever see is the very next layer of links, without any indication as to the larger context in which the note is relevant or how it fits into the whole collection.
+The challenge: Obsidian is built around the concept that notes shouldn't be sorted into folders but primarily linked among each other to establish order and context.
+This allows for more flexibility than a predefined, strictly hierarchical scaffolding, but it makes it harder to keep an overview of large collections of notes since all you can ever see is the very next layer of links, without much of an indication as to the larger context in which the note is relevant.

 The solution: My plugin is built to support the approach of connecting all notes to a single central note through a decentralized network of notes that are increasingly abstract, in effect serving as hierarchical categories and subcategories realized as notes instead of folders.

 It will analyze all the users notes and find the shortest path from the central note to every other note, which is assumed to best represent its greater context.
 This path will be displayed to the user.
-If there are several shortest paths with the same length, they will all be displayed, allowing a certain ambiguity that well reflects the way information often doesn't strictly belongs only to a single context.

-In addition, the notes that hierarchically are children of the currently open one will be displayed as a tree view.
+If there are several shortest paths, they will all be displayed, allowing a certain ambiguity that reflects the way information often doesn't strictly belongs only to a single context.
+The notes that are hierarchically below the currently open one will be displayed as a tree view.

 This is what it looks like using my some notes from own collection as an example:

 ![MOC example view](https://raw.githubusercontent.com/Robin-Haupt-1/Obsidian-Map-of-Content/main/doc/2022-04-24%20view%20with%20technology%20tree.png)

-This added contextual information allows navigating and sorting large collections of thoughts and information with greater ease, while preserving all the flexibility of the link-first philosophy of organizing notes, since the hierarchical location of thousands of notes can be altered by changing a single link in a single one of them.
+This added contextual information allows navigating and sorting large collections of thoughts and information with greater ease, while preserving all the flexibility of the link-first philosophy of organizing notes, because the hierarchical location of thousands of notes can be altered by changing just a single link.

-The view allows users to click on notes' names to open them, it also has buttons to increase or decrease the depths of descendants shown in the tree, to reanalyze the notes' links after changes and to pin the view to the currently open note while browsing through others.
+The view allows users to click on notes' names to open them.
+It also has buttons to increase or decrease the depths of descendants shown in the tree, to reanalyze the notes' links after changes and to pin the view to the currently open note while browsing through others.

 I have published this plugin as free and open source software.
 It has been downloaded 10.000 times[^mocdownloads] and has received almost 100 stars on GitHub.
 I have released 17 updates, fixing issues reported and adding features requested by the community [on GitHub](https://github.com/Robin-Haupt-1/Obsidian-Map-of-Content/issues?q=+is%3Aissue+-author%3ARobin-Haupt-1+) and in the [official Obsidian forum](https://forum.obsidian.md/t/map-of-content-plugin-release/25209/).

-### Options
+### Options dialog

 The options dialog allows users to filter the notes to be analyzed and displayed in the tree by their name or path and to customize some other plugin behaviour.